JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 ## Queue ##

->Queue is a data structure, which has different positions in entrance and exit, and open both entrance and exit.
-Queue is "FIRST IN FIRST OUT" (FIFO), which mean that the fisrt put data will be gotten in the first.
+>Queue is a data structure, which has different positions in entrance and exit, and both entrance and exit are opened.
+Queue is "FIRST IN FIRST OUT" operation called 'FIFO', which mean that the fisrt put data will be gotten in the first.
 The operations are put and get functions.

-Figure queue.1 shows the conception of the Queue data structure and algorithm.
-In most left figure, there are five elements, and the front indicates the exit posision, and the rear indicates the entrance position.
-When getting from a queue, the element of the front must be gotten, and the front pointer will indicate new front position.
-When 'PUT X' occurs, the 'X' must be located on the rear position, and rear will indicate to new entrance point.
+Figure queue1 shows the conception of the Queue data structure and algorithm.
+In the left picture, there are five elements in a queue, and the front indicates the exit position, and the rear indicates the entrance position.
+When getting from a queue in the middle picture, the most front element must be exited, and the front pointer will indicate new front position.
+When 'PUT X' occurs int the last picture, the 'X' must be located on the rear position, and the rear will indicate to new entrance point.

 ### Figure queue1. the Conception of Queue ###
 ![Image]({{ site.globalurl }}/contents/img/queue2.jpg)

 To implement queque, there are a using array queue and list queue.
 In terms of array queue, we have to use circular queue.
-Why is the circular queue is needed?
+Why is the circular queue needed?
 Figure queue2 and Figure queue3 show how to operate in general style queue and circular queue respectively.
-While putting and getting elements in array queue, the position of the front and rear will go to the end of array.
-But, the array has the fixed size for saving elements, so we can't use the index beyond the size of array.
-Therefore, whenever it arrives at the end of array, we have to copy all elements to the beginning of the array; on the other hand, the circular queue do not need to copy.<br />
+While putting and getting elements in array queue, the position of the front and rear will move toward the end of array.
+But, the array has the fixed size in memory, so we can't use the index beyond the size of array.
+Therefore, whenever it arrives at the end of array, we have to copy all elements to the beginning of the array; on the other hand, the circular queue do not need the copy logic to implement it.<br />

 ### Figure queue2.
 General Queue operation ###
 ![Image]({{ site.globalurl }}/contents/img/queue3.jpg)

-In figure queue3, the front indicates the point to get the element from the queue, and the rear indicates the point to put new element into the queue.
+Figure queue3 demonstrates the circular queue.
+The front indicates the exit position in the queue, and the rear indicates the entrance position in the queue.

 ### Figure queue3.
 Circular Queue operation ###
 ![Image]({{ site.globalurl }}/contents/img/queue1.jpg)

-When the 'the front' and 'the rear' refer to the same index of circluar array, we call it **'Empty condition'**, and whenever an element is put to circluar array queue, the rear refers to the next index.
+When the 'the front' and 'the rear' refer to the same index of circluar array, we call it **'Empty condition'**, and whenever an element is put into the circluar array queue, the rear refers to the next index of the last element.
 If the rear indicates the right before the front, we call it **Full condition**.
 In the full conditon, if new element is tried to put, then an exception must be happened.<br />

-The skeletone of circular queue includes an exceptions, its constructor/destructor, helper functions, put/get/increase/decrease functions, and some fields are needed to store data, to represent the number of data, and to represent the size of array.
-Also, the skeletone of ListQueue includes exceptions, its constructor/destructor, helper functions, put/get functions, and a field is needed to store data.<br />
+The skeletone of a circular arrry queue includes an exceptions, its constructor/destructor, helper functions, put/get/increase/decrease functions, and some fields are needed to store data, to represent the number of data, and to represent the size of array.
+Also, the skeletone of the list queue includes exceptions, its constructor/destructor, helper functions, put/get functions, and a field is needed to store data.<br />

 [DSA555](https://cathyatseneca.gitbooks.io/data-structures-and-algorithms/content/)